npmcdn-to-unpkg-bot/GoogleAppEngine/readme.txt

 .
 Use http://lightning.gs/ to optimize your png to save data store storage .
 Please turn off PNG crush!

+Genius Service
+.
+To support delete action, add a Service Registry (SR) with a prefix "template:delete:[genius appId]" e.g. template:delete:genius template:delete:secured template:delete:social
+and the value of the SR entry will be the token (when a delete action is hit, a prompt will be shown "Please enter your token" to authorize further deletion)

 $$$$$$ Third-Party/OSS Integrations $$$$$$